Josipa Lisac: Tributes to Metikoš and new releases (1991–present)

 In 2009, Lisac released her tenth and latest studio album, entitled Živim po svome (I'm Living My Way).
 The album was produced by Elvis Stanić, who also authored part of the songs.
 The rest of the songs was written by Meri Cetinić, Meri Trošelj, Jani Hace, and Srđan Sekulović.
-The album featured a live cover of Drago Mlinarec song "Helena lijepa i ja u kiši" ("Beautiful Helena and Me in the Rain"), recorded on Lisac's 2005 performance in the Boogaloo club in Zagreb.
+The album featured a live cover of Drago Mlinarec song "Helena lijepa i ja u kiši" ("Helena the Beautiful and I in the Rain"), recorded during Lisac's 2005 performance at the Boogaloo club in Zagreb.
 For the various artists album Ritam & riff – mala glazbena antologija hrvatskog pjesništva (Rhythm & Riff – A Little Music Anthology of Croatian Poetry), released in 2010 with a copy of the Poezija (Poetry) magazine, she recorded the song "Zavjet" ("Oath"), composed by Ante Perković on the poem of Vesna Parun.
 In 2013, in order to mark the 40th anniversary of Dnevnik jedne ljubavi, Croatia Records reissued the album on white vinyl and awarded Lisac with the Special Accolade for Exceptional Contribution to Croatian Music Scene.
 In 2014, Lisac and Serbian multi-instrumentalist Slobodan Trkulja, accompanied by the Metropole Orchestra, performed the Međimurje traditional song "Zvira voda" on the celebration of the International Day of Peace in Amsterdam.

-In 2017, her studio and live albums were released on two six-piece box sets entitled Original Album Collection Vol.1 and Original Album Collection Vol.2.
-The double compilation album Posve slobodna (Suradnje i etno) (Compeletely Free (Collaborations and Ethnic Music)), released during the same year, featured the songs she recorded with other artists on one disc, and on the other were her versions of traditional songs.
-Two of them, "Vuprem oči" and "Dremle mi se dremle", were originally recorded for the theatre play Pijana noć 1918 (Drunken Night of 1918) directed by Lenka Udovički, and were previously unreleased.
+In 2017, her studio and live albums were released on two six-piece box sets entitled Original Album Collection Vol. 1 and Vol. 2.
+The double compilation album Posve slobodna (Suradnje i etno) (Completely Free (Collaborations and Ethno)), released during the same year, featured the songs she recorded with other artists on one disc, and on the other were her versions of traditional songs.
+Two of them, "Vuprem oči" and "Dremle mi se, dremle", were originally recorded for the theatre play Pijana noć 1918 (Drunken Night of 1918) directed by Lenka Udovički, and were previously unreleased.

 Lisac marked 50 years of her solo career with the live album ...tu u mojoj duši stanuješ... (...You Live Here in My Soul...), released in 2018.
 The album was recorded during a six-hour session and featured Lisac's old hits in new arrangements.
 The session was also shot in 4K resolution and released on Blu-ray accompanied by an interview with Lisac.
 The 2020 four-piece box set Diskobiografija (Discobiography), the concept of which was created by Siniša Škarica, was released to mark Lisac's 70th birthday.
-The album featured 70 of her songs, the fourth dics featuring live recordings.
-In February 2020, Lisac performed the Croatian national anthem at the inauguration of President Zoran Milanović, sparking different reactions of the public with her unconventional interpretation.
+The album featured 70 of her songs, the fourth disc featuring live recordings.
+In February 2020, Lisac performed the Croatian national anthem at the inauguration of President Zoran Milanović, sparking divisive reactions of the public with her unconventional interpretation.
 A criminal complaint was submitted against her by attorney Boško Županović for "performing and intoning the Croatian national anthem in a derogatory way" during the inauguration.
 In 2022, another four-piece box set was released, entitled Original Album Collection Live and featuring live albums Koncert u čast Karla Metikoša, Live, Koncert ljubavi u čast Karla Metikoša (originally released as a video album only) and ...tu u mojoj duši stanuješ....